Christina5P/Mindful-Rise/README.md

 I also put in a picture of myself to strengthen the connection between me and interested users.

 ## Blog Page
+Blog page is for all visitors and if you havn´t signed up, you can use it for readable.
 In blog page, I would like to have a clean and calm style.
 You would be able to choose a category you are interested in and you should see on the buttons which choice you have done.
 I made that with a calm headlight color.
 It also starts with "All Categories" button, so its clear and easy too navigate.
-I also implemented a feee text search bar (check of containing letters ) for a blog by category.
+I also implemented a free text search bar (check of containing letters ) for a blog by category.
 And you have a clear button to quickly navigate to all posts and get easy to make searches.
 When you open  a post, you see a button to quickly come back to the index again.

 If you find an interersting post, you have an option to share it in social media below the posts.

-You have to be loggedd in to comment a post, in a easy way.
+You have to be loggedd in to like or comment a post, in a easy way.
 As an admin, it should be easy to approve comments, so you have a filter choice and can approve multiple comments at same time.
-You are also able to deit or delete your comment and receive alerts of update or a flag if you are sure that you want to delete a post.
+You are also able to edit or delete your comment and receive alerts of update or a flag if you are sure that you want to delete a post.
+There is also a vounter of likes and comments.

+If there´s no post in a category, you get a message,so you understand that there is no published posts.

+## Courses
+There is also a page for courses.
+I want that page to be more exclusive and is only for members.
+When you enter this page as logged in, you welcome with a message.
+You also have the course material under the picture with the message.

+If you´re not signed in, you´ll se a form in the center of the page with links to log in or sign up form.
+The course material will not be able for unauthorized users and you will not see them.

 ## Nav Bar

+There is a navbar on top of page.
+Its the same information, but it changes color when you move to another page, too keep the contrast.
+At right you can see if you are logged in or not.
+If you are logged in, you have a "Logout" option and if you are not logged in, there is a "Register" and "Login" option instead.
+It´s too keep you informed of your status.

 ## Footer

 ## Register section

 # Setting up workspace

 ### Run this command to install django:
  pip3 install 'django<4'
 ### Next, install these libraries: